-I share my favourite peanut and peanut butter BLW baby & toddler recipes to reduce the risk of peanut allergy when starting solids.
+I share my favourite peanut and peanut butter BLW baby & toddler recipes to discuss how to introduce peanut butter to baby.

 I’ve always been a bit of a natural worry wart, so I expected to be an absolute wreck most days of the week when I became a mom.
 Somehow, motherhood has made me pretty chill about most things in my life, but Baby E’s risk of peanut allergy is something that totally freaks me out.

 I mean, I love peanuts and peanut butter, so selfishly I would hate to have a nut free home.
 But I can also only imagine how emotionally exhausting and terrifying it must be for moms and dads of kids with a peanut allergy.
 Every day just leaving the house must feel like a bit of a gamble, and you’ve always got to be on your toes ready to react.

 This is one of the reasons why when I became a mom, I made it my mission to learn everything I could about how to introduce peanut butter Baby E. Since starting my mom’s group (Millennial Mom’s Guide to Mindful Meal Planning), I’ve noticed a lot of moms in my community also have similar concerns and questions.

 Before we get started on the actual meat and potatoes of how to introduce peanut butter to baby, I wanted to give you some resources and background information to help you understand a few things about allergen introduction and starting solids.

 First, Why Do So Many Kids Have a Peanut Allergy?